A-J-C/CodecademyRedesign-Shared/README.md

 Thanks,
 Alex C

+## Update
+This project is no longer being maintained, due to Codecademy moving onto a new platform.

-This repo is for personal use and so isn't set-up for someone forking the code, however if interested please contact me at alexcraig.linkedin@gmail.com
+This repo is outdated and so is now for personal use and isn't set-up for someone forking the code, however if interested please contact me at alexcraig.linkedin@gmail.com